 For best results, cut leaves for drying on a hot, dry day.
 After cutting, wash the leaves and pat them dry with paper towels.
 Tie the leaves in a small bunch and hang them in a sunny area until all the water has evaporated, then move them into a well-ventilated area away from bright light to finish drying.
-The leaves should be completely dry within two weeks.
+If the leaves are not completely dry after two weeks, you may place them in a 100° oven to finish drying.